CHF/CAD Exchange rate

 The CHF/CAD pair tells the trader how many Canadian Dollar (the quote currency) are needed to purchase one Franc Swiss (the base currency).
-These two economies are quite intensely linked because Canada is an important producer of gold while Switzerland is a great importer of that commodity - a quart part of the commodities imported by Switzerland is gold and there is a solid tradition of gold refineries in the country.
-The Swiss Franc is considered to be a “safe-haven” currency: it is expected to increase its value against other currencies in times of volatility.
+These two economies are quite intensely linked because Canada is an important producer of gold while Switzerland is a great importer of that same commodity - a quart part of the overall commodities imported by Switzerland is gold and there is a solid tradition of gold refineries/gold mining companies in the country.
+Switzerland can be considered as a stable and safe country.
+The same accounts for its currency, the Swiss Franc (CHF).
+The currency is often referred to as the “safe-haven” currency, as it is a backup for investors during times of geopolitical tensions or uncertainty: it is expected to increase its value against other currencies in times of volatility.

 HISTORIC HIGHS AND LOWS FOR CHF/CAD